alumina-lang/alumina/MISSING.md

 - Promoting all variables to function scope is a bit of a unique feature of Alumina and I like it (comes in quite handy for autoref - can take an address of any rvalue and defer), but it may inhibit some optimizations downstream.
 - `if opt.is_some { opt.inner }` and  `if res.is_ok() { res.unwrap() }` do not spark joy.
 Full pattern matching is overkill, but this is very common and
   deserves a better idiom.
-- vtables are stored in mutable static variables and initialized in the static constructor like all other statics. clang can optimize this to statis storage and even de-virtualize automatically (which is quite amazing really), but gcc seems to not do this.
-Maybe extend codegen so that they can be properly const-initialized.
-Might be useful for other things as well (constant arrays, ...)
 - a coherent story for operator overloading
 - `dyn` pointers for certain builtin protocols.
 Specifically `dyn Callable<...>` would be very useful for being type-erased closures.
 - `format_args` macro is not bad right now, but the generated code is huge.
 It would be cool to have something like this so the result on `format_args` can still be collected into an array, but can also be unpacked into a sequence of statements directly writing into the formatter